plume-lang/plume/README.md

 - **Powerful structures** enabled with row-polymorphism to let you take serious advantage of the language
 - **Extension system**, allowing you to define generalized behaviors for your types
-- **Strict type system**, letting you to serenely compile your programs wwithout worrying about runtime errors
+- **Strict type system**, letting you to serenely compile your programs without worrying about runtime errors
 - **Safe standard library** to avoid basic but hard-to-find bugs
 - **Macro system** to expand actual syntax and to avoid unnecessary function calls